rumoncarter/Service-Standard/README.md

 ### Why it matters

-Ministers are responsible for delivering on the government’s priorities for the people of Ontario, so you need to show them the digital service before it goes live.
+Ministers are responsible for delivering on the government’s priorities for the people of British Columbia, so you need to show them the digital service before it goes live.
 When the ministers can understand and are experienced with a product, and feel that it is user-centric, they can trust that it will serve the public well.

 ### How to meet this standard